Free Resume Templates for Architects

 Available formats: .psd, .eps, .ai

-Download instructions: Scroll down to "Download for Free."
+Download instructions: Click here.
+Scroll down to "Download for Free."
 This link will open a dropbox folder; download and you're done.

 3. Clean & Minimal Resume by Mats-Peter Forss